RawMeat3000/edge_optimizer/README.md

 ![image](https://github.com/RawMeat3000/edge_optimizer/assets/5659157/2d19e334-c832-4f13-8d18-5c51e704a668)

 Feature 1 - Unnecessary edge deletion.
 The tool can delete edges which do not add noticeable complexity to a model, such as leftover edge loops from construction or boolean operations.
-The detection algorith can be dialed up to delete edges more aggressively if additional optimization is needed.
-The tool supports ignoring edges if they are things like UV borders to avoid visual artifacts.
+The detection algorithm can be dialed up to delete edges more aggressively if additional optimization is needed.
+The tool supports ignoring edges along UV borders to avoid visual artifacts.

 Model before: